JetBrains/teamcity-documentation/topics/glossary.md

 : A policy that allows selecting specific build configurations you want a build agent to run.
 By default, build agents run all compatible build configurations, and this is not always desirable — in this case, this policy lets you limit the allowed set in each agent's details.

 ## S

+Server-side checkout
+: A mode when TeamCity checks out a build's source files from VCS to the server machine and, before starting each new build, exports them to the build agent machine.
+Could be [set as preferred or forced mode](vcs-checkout-mode.md).
+Alternative to agent-side checkout.

 Snapshot dependency
 : A dependency between build configurations that allows assigning multiple builds to the same source revision (commit) so the same project files are used on all the building stages.